CSRI-2024/lemmatizer_gaelic/README.md

 ## Project Context

 - **Year 1**: A team of students created a cleaned corpus of Scottish Gaelic text and a tokenizer.
-- **Year 2 (Current)**: Our focus is on developing a rule-based lemmatizer and generating linguistic statistics to support broader Gaelic text analysis.
+- **Year 2 (Current)**: Our focus is on developing a rule-based lemmatizer, generating word frequency statistics, and implementing preprocessing techniques specific to Scottish Gaelic grammar and spelling.

 ---